kerryhatcher/kerryhatcher.github.io/_posts/2020-06-14-encrypt-calls-and-messages-on-phone.md

 ---

-# Whats there to be worried about?
+# What's there to be worried about?

 To be fair, the sophistication level needed to "tap" a phone call or intercept a SMS message is really high.
 That's no reason to let your guard down.
 With the [checkered history of the U.S. Government's wiretapping](https://www.aclu.org/other/myths-and-realities-about-patriot-act) coupled with [domestic](https://www.eff.org/pages/cell-site-simulatorsimsi-catchers) and [foreign](https://www.wired.com/story/dcs-stingray-dhs-surveillance/) use of so called stingray devices, [it's not paranoid to be concerned](https://www.aclu.org/issues/privacy-technology/surveillance-technologies/stingray-tracking-devices-whos-got-them). (**I'm not a lawyer**) It's important to understand that communications can be taken out of context [and used against you, even if you are innocent](https://www.youtube.com/watch?v=d-7o9xYp7eE).
 The old adage of "if your innocent, then you have nothing to hide" is a misnomer.